Rabmelon/tiSPHi/temp/note_SPH.md

 > **QUESTIONS**
 > 1. How about the mass of repulsive particles?
+> 2. How to add repulsive forces in boundary particles?

 ### For free surface problems
 The particles that comprise the free surface should satisfy a stress-free condition.
 When considering large deformations this first requires the detection of free surface particles, followed by a transformation of the stress tensor so that the normal and tangential components are 0.

 > **QUESTIONS**
-> BUT how does the free surface condition implement?
+> 1. BUT how does the free surface condition implement?

 ## SPH improvement techniques